 When customers have a problem with your products/services, they report it.
 The response of the support team decides whether the customers are delighted or disappointed.
 Hence, good customer service can satisfy the customers, which, in turn, leads to their retention.

-Involving customers throughout the process of solution extraction and educating them via self help documentation helps in formulating effective strategies for customer retention.
+Involving customers throughout the process of solvent extraction and educating them via self-help documentation helps in formulating effective strategies for customer retention.

 #6.
 Boost Customer Recovery

 Great customer service aims at converting a dissatisfied customer into a happy customer.
 When a customer is unhappy with your company’s product/service, you should take it as an opportunity to present them with the outstanding services that your business has to offer them.

 The customer recovery process is also an opportunity to prove to the customer that he/she is valued, and you are ready to give them some special perks.
 You should resolve their issues in a friendly and diligent manner to ensure their recovery.

 The best customer service work objective is related to achieving enhanced productivity.
 Customer service productivity is measured in terms of calls handled in an hour or cases resolved in a day by the team.